biodash/biodash.github.io/content/codeclub/S03E08_loops/index.md

 </div>

 However, vectorization can only be applied to a specific set of problems.
-A more universal solution when you need to repeat operations is iteration.
+A more universal solution when you need to repeat operations is **iteration**.
 The two main iteration approaches in R involve *loops* and *functionals*.

 **Today, we will focus on loops and over the next two weeks, Mike Sovic will teach us about functionals.**